 About the Open Data Standard for Recreational Water Quality Project

-Hundreds of Canadian municipalities, park organizations and nonprofits test water for e. coli bacteria, algae, and/or other harmful pollutants on a daily or weekly basis.
+Hundreds of counties, municipalities, park organizations and nonprofits regularly test water for indicator bacteria, algae, and/or other harmful pollutants.
 The data should be shared quickly (within 24 hours) and with as wide an audience as possible in order to help people avoid waterborne illnesses; yet, this rarely happens.